Peg Leg Porker

 Seasoning: (Unsure)

-Description: After talking with staff, was told they smoke their brisket for 14 hours typically.
-My cuts had about 1/4 inch of red smoke ring going through it, but they were a very lean pieces with the majority of the fat being trimmed off.
+Description: After talking with staff, I was told they smoke their brisket for 14 hours typically.
+My cuts had about 1/4 inch of red smoke ring going through them, but they were very lean pieces with the majority of the fat being trimmed off.
 That said, it was juicier than it appeared, but could use a lot more bark to it, as the pieces I received had minimal to none left on them.
 The barbecue sauce, if used, ends up overtaking the base meat flavor to the point that the sauce is all that shines through, so if you are using it, spread/dip with a delicate hand.
 While the brisket was average, it did offer a good pepper and seasoning flavor when some could be found, with it also being at the minimum moisture level for it to still be declared juicy.
-When comparing the smoke level to other bbq places in Colorado, this one does take the gold for being the most intense with it’s hickory taste beaming strongly.
-If a smoky flavored brisket is your goal, you’d be hard pressed to find one somewhere else in the front range
+When comparing the smoke level to other BBQ places in Colorado, this one does take the gold for being the most intense, with its hickory taste beaming strongly.
+If a smoky-flavored brisket is your goal, you’d be hard-pressed to find one somewhere else in the Front Range

 Burnt Ends